python-gino/gino/README.rst

 * Free software: BSD license
 * Documentation: https://python-gino.readthedocs.io.

-GINO is built on top of SQLAlchemy core, your code will be 100% compatible with vanilla SQLAlchemy, using Alembic_ for example.
+GINO is built on top of SQLAlchemy core, your tables are 100% compatible with vanilla SQLAlchemy, using Alembic_ for example.
 GINO defined its own ``Engine`` and ``Connection`` API for asynchronous programming, as well as an asynchronous dialect API for adapting non-DB-API asynchronous database connectors, asyncpg_